Life and death in the tails of the GRW wave function

 \section{Life in the tails}

-There is a widespread misconception\footnote{See, \egc, \cite{albertloewer1990}.} about the effects of the GRW collapse mechanism, which goes as follows: if a state is initially a superposition of states localised around points $x$ and $y$, then the post-collapse state is again such a superposition, just with one of the localisation peaks greatly magnified in comparison with the other.
+It is tempting to think of the GRW collapse mechanism as follows: if a state is initially a superposition of states localised around points $x$ and $y$, then the post-collapse state is again such a superposition, just with one of the localisation peaks greatly magnified in comparison with the other.

 This isn't true.
 If the collapse happens around $x$, say, then it actually has two effects: the amplitude of the peak around $x$ is greatly increased relative to the peak around $y$, and the centre of the peak around $y$ is displaced significantly towards $x$.